trackle-iot/liblightmodbus/doc/ModbusMasterStatus.3lightmodbus.md

-# ModbusMasterStatus 3lightmodbus "28 July 2016" "v1.2"
+# ModbusMaster 3lightmodbus "28 July 2016" "v1.2"

 ## NAME
-**ModbusMasterStatus** - data type containing all information about current master device status and its configuration.
+**ModbusMaster** - data type containing all information about current master device status and its configuration.

 ## SYNOPSIS
 `